 The next set of experiments is for a parallel implementation along the lines of ScaLAPACK [11].
-In this case n is in general fairly large and, as we can observe in Table 3 or Figure 3, the cost of the iterative refinement $O(n^2)$ becomes negligible with respect to PDGETRF $O(n^3)$.
-Using PDSGESV is almost twice (1.83) as fast as opposed to using PDGESV for the same accuracy.
+In this case n is in general fairly large and, as we can observe in Table 3 or Figure 3, the cost of the iterative refinement $O(n^2)$ becomes negligible with respect to PDGETRF $O(n^3)$ .
+Using PDGESIRSV is almost twice (1.83) as fast as opposed to using PDGESV for the same accuracy.

-Architecture (BLAS-MPI) # procs п PDGETRF PDGESV # /PSGETRF /PDSGESV iter AMD Opteron (Goto - OpenMPI MX) 32 22627 1.85 1.79 6 AMD Opteron (Goto - OpenMPI MX) 64 32000 1.90 1.83 6
+Architecture (BLAS-MPI) # procs n PDGETRF PDGESV # /PSGETRF / PDGESIRSV iter AMD Opteron (Goto - OpenMPI MX) 32 22627 1.85 1.79 6 AMD Opteron (Goto - OpenMPI MX) 64 32000 1.90 1.83 6

-Table 3: Performance comparison between PDGETRF/PSGETRF and PDGESV/PDSGESV on an AMD Opteron cluster with Myrinet interconnects, the number of iterations of the refinement technique in PDSGESV is given in the last column.
+Table 3: Performance Comparison between PDGETRF/PSGETRF and PDGESV/PDGESIRSV on an AMD Opteron Cluster with Myrinet Interconnects.

-Figure 3: Performance comparison between PDGETRF/PSGETRF and PDGESV/PDSGESV on an AMD Opteron cluster with Myrinet interconnects.
+Figure 3: Performance Comparison between PDGETRF/PSGETRF and PDGESV/PDGESIRSV on an AMD Opteron Cluster with Myrinet Interconnects.

-Quadruple Precision
+5. Quadruple Precision

 As an extension to this study, we present in this section results for iterative refinement in quadruple precision on an Intel Xeon 3.2GHz.
 The iterative refinement code computes a condition number estimate; the input matrices are random matrices with uniform distribution.
 For quadruple precision arithmetic, we use the reference BLAS compiled with 'ifort -O3' the Intel Fortran compiler (with -O3 optimization flags on) since we do not have an optimized BLAS in quadruple precision.
+The version of the compiler is 8.1.
 Results are presented in Table 4.
 The obtained accuracy is of about 10-32 for QGETRF and QDGETRF as expected.
 No more than 3 steps of iterative refinement are needed.
 The speedup goes from 10 for a matrix of size 100 to close to 100 for a matrix of size 1000.
 In Table 5, we give the time for the different kernels used in QGESV and QDGESV.
 Interestingly enough the time for QDGESV is dominated by QGEMV and not DGETRF!
+Recent research using related idea can be found in [16].